 College debt can be a real burden for employees.
 In fact, about a third of adults under age 30 and 22% of those between ages 30 and 44 have student loan debt, according to Pew Research.
 What’s more, a quarter of them still owe $43,000 or more.

 It’s no wonder that employers are starting to take notice.
 Currently, 8% of companies offer some kind of student loan benefit that helps employees pay down their educational debt.
 While that’s a step in the right direction, it still leaves 92% that don't.

-“Student debt is a crippling issue in our country, totaling $1.6 trillion, and the lion's share of this debt sits with millennials who make up a significant portion of the working force that companies want to attract,” says Alyssa Schaefer, chief marketing officer of Laurel Road, a digital lending company that offers student loan refinancing.
+“Student debt is a crippling issue in our country, totaling $1.6 trillion, and the lion's share of this debt sits with millennials who make up a significant portion of the working force that companies want to attract,” says Alyssa Schaefer, chief marketing officer of Laurel Road, a digital lending platform and brand of KeyBank that offers student loan refinancing.
 “Our research shows that 71% of employees would find a student loan refinance benefit very important to them and 86% of working millennials would stay at a company for five years if a student loan benefit were offered.”

 If your company doesn’t offer student loan benefits, that doesn’t mean the door is permanently closed on the issue.
 You can (and should!) ask if your employer would consider adding it to their benefits package.
 “The more companies hear from employees that student loan repayment is something they want—or that they’re leaving to work for places that offer the benefit—the more companies will be interested in implementing it,” says Regina Moravek, an HR consultant with workplace health company Bravely.